What is Achromatopsia?

 Modern anesthesia techniques also often include special breathing tubes (called laryngeal mask airways) that reduce irritation to the windpipe during surgery and lessen sore throats afterward.

-What happens during the recovery from general anesthesia after
+What happens during the recovery from general anesthesia after surgery?

 Once the surgery is complete, the tube is removed and normal breathing resumes.
 The child is then transferred from the operating room to the recovery room and over the next hour or so gradually wakes up.
-During this time children are often groggy and confused but receive supportive care and reassurance from the recover room staff who are also monitoring the child’s heart rate, blood pressure, and respiration.
+During this time children are often groggy and confused but receive supportive care and reassurance from the recovery room staff who are also monitoring the child’s heart rate, blood pressure, and respiration.
 During the next few hours, the child will still be sleepy, sometimes cranky, and may have a lowered tolerance for discomfort or pain.

 Additional reassurance and the use of mild pain medications are helpful when needed.
 Most children are back in many normal activities by the next day.
 Occasionally a child will sleep for hours, especially after a long surgical procedure or if sedating pain medications are required.